Checkmarx/kics/docs/future_improvements.md

 ## Contribution

-If you'd like to contribute or provide insightfull feedback regarding KICS' capabilities and limitations, please don't hesitate to contact [our team](https://github.com/Checkmarx/kics/issues/).
+If you'd like to contribute or provide insightful feedback regarding KICS' capabilities and limitations, please don't hesitate to contact [our team](https://github.com/Checkmarx/kics/issues/).
 We appreciate your patience and understanding as we strive to deliver a more robust scanning solution.